Gy-Hu/AIG2INV/README.md

 ### For converted aiger
 * `cnt1` , `cnt2` and `cnt-zeros` : For toy experiments
+* `case4test/hwmcc2007_all`: hwmcc07 tip all safety cases, including both UNSAT and SAT cases (all aiger1.0 format)
 * `case4test/hwmcc2007_all_comp_for_prediction_ic3ref`: hwmcc07 tip safety cases (only UNSAT cases) all aiger1.0 format, only use to dump predicted clauses, for ic3ref prediction
-* `case4test/hwmcc2007_all`: hwmcc07 tip all safety cases, including both UNSAT and SAT cases (all aiger1.0 format)
 * `case4test/hwmcc2020_all`: hwmcc20 safety cases (all aiger1.0 format)
+* `case4test/hwmcc2020_small`: part of hwmcc20 safety cases (all aiger1.0 format), only contains 50 simple cases
 * `case4test/hwmcc2020_all_without_sat_unknown`: hwmcc20 safety cases without SAT and UNKNOWN cases (all aiger1.0 format)

 ### Simplification Level